serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 Notice that for `Add` we're saying that it takes two arguments `t`, its result is also `t`, but ultimately, the continuation returns the type `a`.
-In practice, we will define `add :: t -> t -> Free (ASTF t) t`, but for the purpose of auto-derivation and more flexibility, we're not assuming these types are the same in this definition.
+In practice, we will define `add :: t -> t -> Free (ASTF t) t`, but to have a lawful `Functor`, and also more flexibility, we're not assuming these types are the same.
-The same line of reasoning applies to `Input`.
+Similar reasoning applies to `Input`.

 With `Output`, we could've defined it as `Output t (() -> a)`, since our output action doesn't have any meaningful result.
 But we omit this extraneous argument, and simply encode the continuation as a value.